 General investing versus ISA investing

-All clients who open a London House Exchange ISA still have the option to invest outside the ISA.
-When making an ISA eligible investment, simply choose at the point of purchase whether you would like to invest through your ISA or with non ISA funds (general investing).
+All clients who open a LHX ISA still have the option to invest outside the ISA.
+When making an ISA-eligible investment, simply choose at the point of purchase whether you would like to invest through your ISA or with non-ISA funds (general investing).
 Once you have invested you can track the performance of both general and ISA investments separately.

 What is the minimum I can invest?

-The minimum you can invest in a single property-backed loan is £1,000.
+The minimum you can invest in a single property-backed loan or bond varies on an individual basis - please refer to the specific investment page.
 This is the same for ISA and general investing.
-Property-backed loans are currently the only type of investment you can make using your ISA with London House Exchange.
+Property-backed loans and bonds are currently the only type of investment you can make using your ISA with London House Exchange.

 How much can I invest each year?

-Investors can subscribe up to £20,000 of new funds to invest in the London House Exchange ISA in the current tax year.
+Investors can subscribe up to £20,000 of new funds to invest in the LHX ISA in the current tax year.
 The annual ISA allowance applies to all new deposits made across all types of ISA.

 In addition, investors can transfer funds from other ISAs and reinvest capital and interest returned from previous investments at any time.